ytl-al/ytl-yes-revamp/wp-content/plugins/post-smtp/readme.txt

 == Screenshots ==

 1. WordPress Post SMTP Dashboard - To access all the Post SMTP functionality at a glance.
-2. Post SMTP New Setup Wizard (Step-01) - Choose Your SMTP Mailer
+2. Post SMTP New Setup Wizard (Step-01) - Choose your SMTP mailer
-3. Post SMTP New Setup Wizard (Step -02) - Configure Your Mailer Settings
+3. Post SMTP New Setup Wizard (Step -02) - Configure your mailer settings
-4. Post New Setup Wizard (Step -03) - Send Test Email
+4. Post New Setup Wizard (Step -03) - Send test email
-5. Detailed Email Logs - View Failed and Successfully Sent Emails, Resend, Preview, and Analyze Error Details
+5. Detailed Email Logs - View failed and successfully sent emails, resend, preview, and analyze error details
-6. Post SMTP Mobile App Screen - Scan the QR Code from the Mobile App and Connect it with the Plugin
+6. Post SMTP Mobile App Screen - Scan the QR code from the mobile app and connect it to track your WordPress emails.
-7. Post SMTP Settings - Set Email Failure Alerts on Slack, Email, Twilio, and Chrome Extension
+7. Post SMTP Settings - Set email failure alerts on Slack, Email, Twilio, and Chrome extension

 ## Upgrade Notice ##